On the limit of large surface tension for a fluid motion with free boundary: Introduction.

 where $\nu(\cD_\mu^s)$ is the normal bundle of $\cD_\mu^s(\Om)$ considered as a submanifold of $\cE_\mu^s(\Om)$.
 From these considerations it should follow that elements $\eta \in \cE_\mu^s(\Om)$ which are sufficiently close to $\cD_\mu^s(\Om)$ can be written as

 giving the decomposition.

 Let us now see how the previous argument fails unless embeddings $\eta(\Om)$ such that $\partial \eta(\Om)$ is sufficiently regular are considered.
 Suppose we succeed in constructing all the necessary manifold structures, including the decomposition (\ref{decomp_tangents}).
-To obtain the identification (\ref{normal_bundle}), we use a tubular neighborhood argument (see e.g. \cite{L}), which in turn relies on of the exponential map: if $\nabla f \in \nu_{\id}(\cD_\mu^s)$ is small enough, then $t \nabla f$ is a geodesic through the origin and then
+To obtain the identification (\ref{normal_bundle}), one might use a tubular neighborhood argument (see e.g. \cite{L}), which would rely on the exponential map.